PECOS-packages/PECOS/docs/workflows/guppy-dem-decoding.md

 ## 3. Generate the DEM with gate and idle noise

-`idle_after_2q_duration=1.0` inserts an idle of that duration on both qubits after every two-qubit gate; traced identity-like gates are stripped first by default, so runtime-emitted idles are not double-counted.
+`with_idle_after_2q(1.0)` inserts an idle of that duration on both qubits after every two-qubit gate; traced identity-like gates are stripped first by default, so runtime-emitted idles are not double-counted.

+That default matters because the trace need not be idle-free. `with_runtime(...)` selects the Selene runtime plugin that lowers and unrolls the Guppy program into the QIS trace this TickCircuit is built from — so the runtime does not decorate the trace, it produces it.
+A runtime that models timing emits its own idle gates as part of that lowering, reflecting real scheduling rather than the uniform convention inserted here.
+Setting `with_idle_after_2q(...)` therefore implies stripping first, so the two conventions cannot stack.
+To keep a runtime's own idle placement instead, simply omit `with_idle_after_2q(...)` — stripping is off unless insertion asked for it — and the idle-noise families apply to whatever idles the runtime emitted. `with_strip_traced_idles(...)` overrides that pairing in either direction when you want it stated explicitly.

 The linear family uses a custom Z-biased distribution, keeping smaller X and Y memory errors while making dephasing dominant; its weights are an additive